jfc2113/MicrowaveLineFitter/README.md

 The MicrowaveLineFitter repository includes eight scripts, five spectra towards positions in Sgr B2, and csv files holding line data.
 Two of the scripts are run directly, namely  'FullCode.py' is run before 'VEL/VelocityFileMaker.py'.
 After optional adjustments by the user, 'VelocityFileMaker.py' uses the output of 'FullCode.py' to generate a final csv file that contains Gaussian fits to the full spectrum and line identifications.
 Of the remaining six scripts, five contain modules called in `FullCode.py'.
 The modules and their primary purposes include:

-1. 'LineFind.py' grabs segments of the spectrum that contain lines, detecting "line-channels" with single-channel intensity values greater than Sigma_rms times an input threshold.
+1. 'LineFind.py' grabs segments of the spectrum that contain lines, detecting "line-channels" with single-channel intensity values greater than Sigma_{rms} times an input threshold.
 The module also selects a set number of channels on either side of  line-channels.
 The number of neighboring channels has a default value of 5, but can be adjusted when LineFind is called.

 2. 'FTinterp.py' interpolates a segment of the spectrum, outputting a spectrum with a factor of 3 improvement in the spectral resolution.
 It performs the interpolation by Fourier-domain zero padding.
 This should only be used for data with poor spectral resolution compared to the linewidths.